echohenry2006/WMpaper/manuscript_V3.md

 Although there have been mounting evidence of altered LPFC connectivity with inferior parietal cortex, we did not detect a significant effect between the left caudal ROI and the IPS.

-\subsection*{The frontal-parietal working memory core networks}
+The frontal-parietal working memory core networks

 The complex pattern of hyper-activation and hypo-activation found across studies implies that researchers should consider the entire network of regions involved in a given task when making inferences about the biological mechanisms of schizophrenia (David C. Glahn, 2005).
 The organization of human WM has long been the topic of psychological models (Atkinson and Shiffrin, 1968; Hebb, 1949), with maybe the most influential having been proposed by Baddeley and Hitch (1974).
 According to Baddeley and Hitch’s model, the working memory system can be coarsely divided into a central executive module and some peripheral modality specific components.
 Working memory is the result of various combinations of processes; no processes (and correspondingly no brain structures) are unique or specific to working memory (Eriksson, 2015).
 Many brain regions interact during working memory, including "executive" regions in the PFC, parietal cortex, and basal ganglia, as well as regions specialized for processing the particular representations to be maintained, such as the fusiform face area for maintaining face information.
 Persistent neural activity in various brain regions accompanies working memory and is functionally necessary for maintenance and integration of information in working memory.
 Although there are different types of material modality, working memory task or contrast, large amount of previous related studies consistently find abnormality in the frontal-parietal network in patients.
 This network is well recognized as a core for higher order cognition such as working memory and executive control (Duncan and Owen, 2000, Owen, 2005).
 We restrict our study within a core working memory network which was identified in a meta-analysis research, mainly comprise the frontal-parietal areas, in order to eliminate the bias of different material modality, different processes during the tasks.
 The reason for such design is that we are interested in the fundamental and underlying causes of WM deficits of the patients.
 Our findings of the impaired functional connectivity are mainly located in a generic frontal-parietal network including the caudal LPFC, the left AI, the left IFG, and the right IPS.
 Previous studies of SZ patients when they perform WM tasks provide some evidence for impairment in such a core network.
 A PET study has found impaired interaction between right lateral prefrontal cortex and bilateral inferior parietal region in SZ patients compared with normal patients during working memory processing (Jae-Jin Kim, 2003).
-A study confirmed decreased connectivity between R\_IPL and R\_VLPFC, which connection was associated with the task score/performance in visuospatial n-back task (Yann Quide, 2013).
+A study confirmed decreased connectivity between R_IPL and R_VLPFC, which connection was associated with the task score/performance in visuospatial n-back task (Yann Quide, 2013).
 Hao-Yang Tan, 2006 find a compensation role of ventral prefrontal areas to the dorsal prefrontal areas with the increase of working memory load in the high-and low-performing patient groups.
 They also find relatively greater connectivity between ventral prefrontal cortex and PPC in patients while comparison subjects had greater functional connectivity between the dorsal prefrontal cortex and posterior parietal cortex. (怎么说核心网络？) There are some evidence about the structure deficits in IFG and insular in relation to dysfunctional brain activation/deactivation during working memory task in schizophrenia patients (Nuria Pujol, 2013).
 Recently, a coordinate based meta anlysis confirmed that MFG(BA9), rIFG(BA44) showed decrease in neural activation of schizophrenia unaffected relatives while right frontopolar (BA10), and left IPL(BA40) and bilaterally thalamus showed increased activation , both during working memory tasks(Zhang R, 2016).

 In Rottschy, 2012, the WM network was identified by functional neuroimaging using quantitative coordinate-based meta-analysis over almost 200 individual experiments.
 By pooling various working memory tasks, a main network was identified which mainly comprise the fronto-parietal network.
 By eliminating the effect of specific task designs and contrasts, a more restricted "core" network emerged from conjunctions analyses.
 A core network independently of the specific aspects and task features was identified using conjunction analysis.
 This network mainly comprise the dorsal area 44, anterior insula, (pre-)SMA and IPS.
 The dorsal areas 44/45 and the pre-SMA are part of the phonological loop, a subsystem that response for verbal working memory material maintenance.
 There has been evidence that the dorsal region of Broca's area is active only during the first part of the delay period, and is involved in the formation of an articulatory rehearsal program.
 Generally, the same brain regions dedicated to sensory processing are believed to store sensory information during delay periods and working-memory task performance.
 A conjunction of verbal vs. non-verbal material in Rottschy's study revealed that the BA44/45 area might also involve in non-verbal WM tasks, that it may not be a modality-specific area in working memory.
 The reduced functional connectivity may underpin the verbal working memory deficits in schizophrenia.
 The previous research has established that the PFC is causally involved in normal working memory functioning.
 However, there is yet no consensus on the details of the functional organization of the PFC.
 In fact, the lateral PFC clusters in the main network was subdivided to two, that the abstraction level of goals and task rules are suggested to peak in rostral PFC and decrease to the caudal part.
 The caudal LPFC register a working memory load effect while the rostral part was not.

-\subsection*{Working memory impairment in Schizophrenia}
+Working memory impairment in Schizophrenia

 A large amount of studies focused on working memory in schizophrenia, most of these are by using task fmri.

-\subsection*{Resting state and working memory}
+Resting state and working memory

 The ability to predict task performance with resting state data is unproven.
 A few studies investigate the relationship between resting state signal and task state signal.
 In (M Hampson,2006), they found performance on the working memory task was positively correlated with the strength of functional connection between the PCC and MFG/vACC, two regions with the Default mode network, both during the working memory and at rest.
 This study raise the possibility that the individual differences in coupling strength between these two regions at rest predict differences in cognitive abilities important for this working memory task.
 Another study showed fractional amplitude of low frequency fluctuations (fALFF) at rest is correlated with domain and demand-specific working memory performance (van Dam, W.O, 2015).
 The other study found that smaller amplitudes of low-frequency BOLD oscillations during rest, measured by fALFF, were significantly associated with poorer cognitive performance, sometimes similarly in both groups and sometimes only in SZ, in regions known to subserve sustained attention and working memory.
 Taken together, these data suggest that the magnitude of resting-state BOLD oscillations shows promise as a biomarker of cognitive function in health and disease (Fryer SL, 2015).
 Some other studies provide evidence for a correlation between working memory performance and functional network integration on different levels of network organization (Alavash, 2015).

 There have been studies showing structure deficits associated with working memory performance, which indicated that both task impairment and dysconnection in rest might have common bases in structure.

-\subsection*{Mega analyses}
+Multi-site analysis
 As we considered, the scanner, imaging protocol, and clinical measures may bias a single site imaging study.
 To overcome these drawbacks, we acquired high quality fMRI data with common protocol across different sites from unique samples of schizophrenia patients with the same ethnic origin, as a potentially representative participant sample.
 The subjects are also recruited by the same criteria and the clinical scores are assessed by the standards.
 Despite these control measures, the data and the statistical results may be influenced by the differences in psychopathology, exposure to antipsychotic medication and the scanners used for image acquisitions across patients from different sites scanner type and some other potential effects.
 In order to assess the replication of the effects from the entire dataset within smaller subsets, Meta-analysis is used here to pooling results from single site and to increase the statistical power (J A. Turner, 2013, S G, Costafreda, 2009).
 To model/capture the heterogeneous induced by the different subjective recruitment strategies, cognitive paradigms, acquisition software and hardware, and the individual variance in coregistering to the template, we treat site factor as a random effect.
 By applying such multi-site experiment design and pooling strategy, we were able to, first, reduce the possibility of biased results in a single site and provide a reliable and generalized results; second, extract novel insights from existing large-scale datasets by increasing the statistical power; third, the sample we collected is a represented right-handed Han Chinese population which was collected from hospitals distributed across China.
 Despite the differences in scanner type and the potential bias of subjects across sites, these may also benefit that the variation may be covered by the large sample size, the results may be generalize over sites and are more liked to be substantial.

-\subsection*{Limitations}
+Limitations

 The present findings must be considered with respect to several limitations.
 1 working memory 的复杂性，是否能单用core来衡量